 The user enters specification text in controlled natural language that the Dialog Component forwards to the parser in tokenised form.
 Parsing errors and ambiguities to be resolved by the user are reported back by the dialog component.
 The user can also query the knowledge base in controlled natural language.

-The Parser uses a predefined Definite Clause Grammar enhanced by feature structures and a predefined linguistic lexicon to check sentences for syntactical correctness, and to generate syntax trees and sets of nested discourse representation structures.
+The Parser uses a predefined definite clause grammar enhanced by feature structures and a predefined linguistic lexicon to check sentences for syntactical correctness, and to generate syntax trees and sets of nested discourse representation structures.

 The Linguistic Lexicon contains an application-specific vocabulary.
 The lexicon can be modified by a lexical editor invokable from the dialog component.

 The Discourse Handler analyses and resolves inter-text references and updates the discourse representation structures generated by the parser.
-The Translator translates discourse representation structures into Prolog clauses.